bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ## Problem

-Inveon tracks visitor sessions and provides consultancy based on their analysis of a business' website.
-The firm would like to know what features belong to customers who result in a sale for their clients.
-We are interested in finding out how much time these people spend on the site, when they browse and buy, where they're located, and what technologies they use to explore a company's online store.
-We want to see the common themes/characteristic of those household, look at the factors that affect income level the most, and put resources into areas that can help increase their income level.
+Inveon tracks visitor sessions and provides consultancy based on their analysis of a business's website.
+The firm would like to know what characteristics pertain to the browser sessions which result in a sale for their clients.
+We are interested in finding out how much time users spend on the site, when they browse and buy, where they're located, and what technologies they use to explore a company's online store.

 What are the strongest predictors of shopper intent for online visitors to a business' website?
 How can we use this information to target which aspect of our website fulfills conversion in a customer's journey?